 “The pandemic made us think about how we can offer SPARK and non-SPARK scholars an opportunity to continue learning while it is unsafe for schools to be open,” Moodley explains.

-Internet access is a huge issue for many South Africans and with this in mind, the SPARK Schools team have also uploaded printable resources to cater to parents who do not have access to the internet.
+Internet access is a huge issue for many South Africans.
+With this in mind, the SPARK Schools team have also uploaded printable resources to cater to parents who do not have access to the internet.

 While the portal has been created for aiding learning at home, Moodley says they understand that this might not be easy for parents who are working from home.